Visualization Tasks for Unlabeled Graphs: Process

 We use the term \emph{concrete tasks} to mean a prose version of a task, which may be stated using either domain-specific or abstracted language.

-To identify concrete tasks from previous work, the first author conducted a literature review of 64 publications that touched on networks and/or visualization, using a combination of network visualization task taxonomies and surveys already known to three of the authors for seed papers, and broad searches for potentially relevant material.
-Of these papers, 40 yielded relevant tasks.
-Of these, 14 papers included explicit abstract tasks that we could simply extract.
-For example, \task{Is the node an articulation node?} is listed in Lee et al's seminal taxonomy of network visualization tasks~\cite{Lee2006}.
+To identify concrete tasks from previous work, the first author conducted a literature review using seed papers on network task taxonomies, visualization techniques, and surveys already known to the authors, from which a broader forward and backward citation search for relevant material followed.
+At this stage, 65 papers were identified.
+Task taxonomy papers included explicit abstract tasks that we could simply extract.
+For example, \task{is the node an articulation node?} in Lee et al.'s seminal taxonomy of network visualization tasks~\cite{Lee2006}.
+We also gleaned end-user tasks from non-taxonomy papers, either inferring them through definitions of graph-theoretic concepts and terminology, or through descriptions of the use cases for algorithms or techniques.

-From 26 other papers we gleaned end-user tasks, either inferring them through definitions of graph-theoretic concepts and terminology or descriptions of the use cases for algorithms or techniques.
-For example, Newman's landmark 2003 paper on complex network structure~\cite{Newman2003} implicitly suggests that \task{finding the length of the longest geodesic} and \task{counting the number of longest geodesics} are relevant tasks to draw insights about the network's maximum traversable distances, and the induced paths that support these traversals.

-Fig.~\ref{PapersTable} summarizes the results, coded by whether tasks were chosen, gleaned, or excluded.
-We also provide a spreadsheet version as supplemental material.